tphx/StreamChatSharp/README.md

 ----------

 *Disclaimer:
 This repository is an independent third party library.
-It is in no way, officially or unofficially, licensed, supported, endorsed, or even acknowledged to exist by <a href="http://www.twitch.tv/">Twitch.tv</a>.
+It is in no way, officially or unofficially, licensed, supported, endorsed, or even acknowledged to exist by [Twitch.tv](http://www.twitch.tv/).
 It is meant to interact with the publicly available IRC chat service that Twitch.tv provides.*